powerchordlabs/forte-lifecycle/README.md

     * `organization.get: function(filter)`
     Returns a promise that returns a single organization. `filter` is an object map of props to filter by e.x.: `{ hostname: '...'}`.
     * `organizations.get: function(filter)`
     Returns a promise that returns all organizations. `filter` is an object map of props to filter by e.x.: `{ parentID: '...'}`.
-* `statsClient: object`
+* `statsdConfig: object`
-A `forte-stats` client instance or an object that conforms to the following interface:
-    * `histogram: function(name, value, tags)`
+An optional configuration object for `node-statsd`.
+See [node-statsd usage](https://github.com/sivy/node-statsd#usage)